How to Stop Comparing Yourself to Others

 5. Focus on Your Own Lane

-The race marked out for us.
+The race that is set before us.
 Not someone else's race.
 Yours.

 6. Practice Gratitude